Eucharist and prasad

-I was over at my cousin’s house this weekend, and he was joking about how it was ‘peanut butter jelly time.’
+I was over at my cousin Pratik Trivedi’s house this weekend, and he was joking about how it was ‘peanut butter jelly time.’
 Of course in this age of Myspace and crappy hip hop on pop radio, I have no idea what these kids are laughing about nowadays.
-But luckily, my cousin keeps me in the loop.
+But luckily, Pratik keeps me in the loop.
 So even though I’m proly like a year late, I can still be cool for a few minutes.
 Here’s what he was talking about, an 8-bit dancing banana with maracas.
 And apparently it was spoofed on Family Guy.
 Marketing genius.

 This weekend my girlfriend surprised me and came into town for my birthday.
 CRAZY!
 We hung out with some friends the day before my birthday, went out to dinner with my family on my birthday, and just hung out.
 We went to the temple by my parents house together, and sunday morning went to the mass at the catholic church down the street from my house.
 It’s a beautiful church, and was a nice, pretty, summer morning.
 The priest spoke about the eucharist, defined by wikipedia as: